Thinking beyond borders

 PNG currently does not have data privacy laws.

-Non-deductible costs for assignees include contributions by an employer to a non-PNG pension fund.
+A non-deductible cost to an employer in relation to assignees includes contributions by an employer to a non-PNG pension fund.